portrino/typo3-find/README.md

 The `plugin.tx_find.settings.activeConnection` determines the currently used connection.
 The default value is `default`.

+Per default, the connection is tested upon initialization (ping request).
+Using the boolean setting `plugin.tx_find.settings.testConnection` this behavior can be disabled.

 The `options` settings array in a connection definition is used to configure access to the Solr index.
 It contains: